 Now accepting applications for Masters and Ph.D. students.

-Amit Kumar Mitra, Ph.D. is an Assistant Professor in the Department of Drug Discovery and Development, joining the Harrison School of Pharmacy on Oct.
+Amit Kumar Mitra, Ph.D. is an Assistant Professor in the Department of Drug Discovery and Development, joining the Harrison College of Pharmacy on Oct.
 1, 2017.
 He received his B.SC. in Zoology (Honors - Cell and Molecular Biology, Genetics, Biostatistics, Microbiology, Biochemistry), Chemistry, Botany from the University of Calcutta in India in 2001 and his M.SC. in Zoology, Cytogenetics and Molecular Biology (Special Paper) from the University of Calcutta in 2003.
 Dr. Mitra went on to complete his Ph.D. from the Central Drug Research Institute (India) at Jawaharlal Nehru University in 2009.
 While completing his education, Dr. Mitra was a Research Associate with the Central Drug Research Institute.

-Prior to joining HSOP, Dr. Mitra completed post-doctoral work with the Pharmacogenomics Laboratory in the College of Pharmacy at the University of Minnesota between 2009-12.
+Prior to joining HCOP, Dr. Mitra completed post-doctoral work with the Pharmacogenomics Laboratory in the College of Pharmacy at the University of Minnesota between 2009-12.
 He stayed on for one more year as a Research Associate in the Institute of Human Genetics before accepting a position as Research Assistant Professor in University of Minnesota’s Department of Genetics, Cell Biology, and Development from 2013-17.

 Professionally, Dr. Mitra is involved with Pharmacogenomics Research Network (PGRN), American Society of Hematology (ASH), American Association of Cancer Research (AACR), American Association of Indian Scientists in Cancer Research (AAISCR), The American Society for Clinical Pharmacology and Therapeutics (ASCPT), International Society for the Study of Xenobiotics (ISSX), and the Indian Genome Variation Database Consortium (IGVdb).
 Additionally, he has served as an ad-hoc journal reviewer for Oncotarget, PLoS One, BMC Medical Genetics, Molecular Biology Reports, and Experimental and Molecular Pathology.